logstash/logstash.net/docs/1.4.2/tutorials/getting-started-with-logstash.md

 > **Note**
 >
 > This tutorial specifies running Logstash 1.4.2 with Elasticsearch
-> %ELASTICSEARCH\_VERSION%.
+> 1.1.1.
 Each release of Logstash has a
 > **recommended** version of Elasticsearch to pair with.
 Make sure the
 > versions match based on the [Logstash
 > version](http://logstash.net/docs/latest) you’re running!